-A recruiting strategy is a plan of action to help you successfully identify, attract and hire the best candidates for your open roles.
-These are basic starting points that can help you recruit the job seekers you are looking for.
-They range from basic methods, like posting on job boards, to more advanced strategies, such as leveraging Indeed Hire, using a traditional recruiting agency or creating an employee referral program.
+A recruiting strategy is a plan of action to help you successfully identify, attract and hire candidates for your open roles.
+These are starting points that can help you recruit employees.
+They range from basic methods, like posting on job boards, to more advanced strategies, such as using a traditional recruiting agency or creating an employee referral program.
 You can implement recruiting strategies at every step in the hiring process.

 1. Treat candidates like customers

-Whether it’s a phone screening or an in-person interview, a candidate’s first impression of your company is critical.
+Whether you use phone screening, a video interview or an in-person interview, a candidate’s first impression of your company is critical.
 It’s important to make them feel like you’re just as excited about getting to know them as they are about being considered for the role.
-One of the best recruiting techniques is to treat interviewees the same way you treat your customers.
+A good recruiting technique is to treat interviewees the same way you treat your customers.

 - Be respectful of their time.
-Whether it’s a phone call, video conference or in-person meeting, always be sure to show up on time.
+Always be sure to show up on time for any type of interview.
 If you’re running late, let the candidate know as far in advance as possible.

 - Make yourself available.
-Provide potential candidates with your contact information so they’re able to reach out with questions and concerns throughout the hiring process.
+Provide potential candidates with your contact information so they can reach out with questions and concerns throughout the hiring process.

 2. Use social media

-Social media is a fantastic recruiting tool.
-Social recruiting allows you to share job postings with your entire network and encourages a two-way conversation.
-Even if the people you reach aren’t interested in the role you’re hiring for, it’s likely they may know someone who is a good fit.
-Plus, by sharing photos and videos from company events, your workplace and/or day-to-day office life that align with your employer brand, you give potential applicants a glimpse into your company culture.
+Social media can be a fantastic recruiting tool.
+Social recruiting allows you to share job postings with your entire network and encourages two-way conversations.
+Even if the people you reach aren’t interested in the role you’re hiring for, they may know someone who’s a good fit.
+Plus, by sharing photos and videos from company events, your workplace and day-to-day office life that align with your employer brand, you can give potential applicants a glimpse into your company culture.